By Mike Markowitz for Coinweek …..

 Mithridates VI “The Great” (ruled 134–63 BCE) was the king of Pontus, a kingdom on the southern coast of the Black Sea.
 His ancestry included both the rulers of Persia and the successors of Alexander.
 He ruled for 56 years, conquered a great empire, and was a master of spin control.
 In a world where only a small elite could read, imagery on coins was an important official propaganda channel.

 In the year Mithridates was born, a comet appeared in the constellation of Pegasus.
-Justinus, a 4th-century historian, reports that “it burned so brightly for 70 days that the entire sky seemed to be on fire.”
+Justinus, a fourth-century historian, reports that “it burned so brightly for 70 days that the entire sky seemed to be on fire.”
 In 119 BCE, when the 15-year-old Mithridates deposed his mother and seized the throne for himself, another comet appeared.
 Uh-oh!

 On his silver coinage, Mithridates made Pegasus his personal badge, an indirect reference to the constellation where the comet of 134 was seen.
 A starburst and crescent in the field reinforce the celestial connection.
 Small bronze coins of this period, which bear no inscriptions, show a horsehead and starburst, and a starburst with a long tail.
 One reverse, often catalogued as a “palm branch” (a traditional symbol of victory) looks very much like a comet.